 “This heritage-inspired design with a stylish modern twist embodies some of Breitling’s most famous innovations, and revives Breitling’s legacy of inventing the modern chronograph.
 This truly is our heritage revived,” – Georges Kern.

-Unlike the other new Breitling chronographs offered for Watches & Wonders 2021, the manual-wind B25 calibre isn’t based on the brand’s B01 movement (jointly co-developed with Tudor), instead, they opted for the a modular development co-created with Concepto, a specialist movement maker in La Chaux de Fonds.
+Unlike the other new Breitling chronographs offered for Watches & Wonders 2021, the manual-wind B25 calibre isn’t based on the brand’s B01 movement (Tudor has been using variation of Breitling’s B01 since 2017), instead, they opted for the a modular development co-created with Concepto, a specialist movement maker in La Chaux de Fonds.

 What Breitling appears to have done, is taken a workhorse Valjoux 7750 and modified the cam-actuated instrument into a column wheel chronograph while adding Concepto’s calendar module on top.
 This technical decision results in the Breitling Premier Heritage Datora from being easily the most handsome new novelty of 2021 to one that is simply among the top few contenders – not bad given that the brand’s modern raison d’etre happens to be sportive timepieces.
 COSC certified and retailing for US$12,950 for the stainless steel variant, this is more of a nitpick rather than a criticism, beyond this price point, you’re in Jaeger-LeCoultre territory after all.